roymoran/comments-stream/README.md

 - Reddit

-## Setup Environment Variable
+## Setup Reddit App Variables

-- TODO: Add information about creating a reddit app (for now credentials are provided in `docker-compose.env.example`)
+TODO: Add information about creating a reddit app (for now credentials are provided in `docker-compose.env.example`)

 ```bash
 # from repo root, create docker-compose.env file